-Impairment of loans and advances N6.29billion (2019: N6.37billion)
+Impairment of loans and advances - N6.54billion (2021:N6.29billion)

-The expected credit loss (ECL) on loans and advances to customers is considered a key audit matter due to the fact that the amount is material to the financial statements The IFRS 9 'Financial Instruments' impairment methodology requires significant judgement in measuring expected credit loss (ECL).
-Therefore, significan judgement was exercised in the following areas:
+The expected credit loss (ECL) on loans and advances to customers is considered a key audit matter due to the fact that the amount is material to the financial statements.

-• the definition of default adopted by the Bank and determination of criteria used in assessing significant increase in credit risk (SICR)
+The IFRS 9 'Financial Instruments' impairment methodology requires significant judgement in measuring expected credit loss (ECL).
+Therefore, significant judgement was exercised in the following areas:

-• determination of the key inputs used in determining the exposure at default (EAD); the 12 month probability of default (PD) and the Loss Given Default (LGD) which are key parameters used in the model; and
+- the definition of default adopted by the company and determination of criteria used in assessing significant increase in credit risk (SICR); - determination of the key inputs used in determining the exposure at default (EAD); the 12 month probability of default (PD) and the Loss Given Default (LGD) which are key parameters used in the model; and